John Fane, 11th Earl of Westmorland: Political and diplomatic career

 Lord Westmorland sat as a Member of Parliament (MP) for Lyme Regis between 1806 and 1816.
 He served as Minister to Tuscany between 1814 and 1830, as Envoy Extraordinary and Minister Plenipotentiary to Prussia between 1841 and 1851 and as Ambassador to the Austrian Empire between 1851 and 1855.
 In Vienna, he was one of the British representatives at the congress of 1855.

 During the Revolutions of 1820 he was accused by the Austrian Government of actively supporting the Revolution in Naples, and was urged by his own Government to show more discretion.
 Westmorland defended his conduct by arguing that while he was "no Jacobin" and had no sympathy with the revolutionaries, he was concerned that the Austrians would put down the revolution with such brutality that further political disturbance was inevitable.

 He was appointed a Companion of the Order of the Bath in 1815, a Knight Grand Cross of the Royal Guelphic Order (KCH) in 1817, a Knight Commander of the Order of the Bath (KCB) in 1838 and a Knight Grand Cross of the Order of the Bath (GCB) in 1846 and was sworn of the Privy Council in 1822.

 Musician

 Lord Westmorland was also a composer and a founder of the Royal Academy of Music.
-He was a great music lover who devoted most of his leisure hours to the study of music, was a good violinist and a prolific composer.
+He was reportedly a music lover who devoted most of his leisure hours to the study of music, was a violinist and a prolific composer.
+In Florence, he met Giacomo Meyerbeer, who was also a friend in Berlin.
+During his time in Berlin, he got to know Felix Mendelssohn and Gaspare Spontini.
+There are also sources that he met Carl Maria von Weber during his time in London.

+He also had a close friendship with the star violinist Niccolò Paganini.
+They had met in Florence in 1818 when Fane served as British Ambassador to Florence.
+He helped promote Paganini’s career among the British aristocracy.
+He encouraged Paganini to perform in Britain and used his diplomatic and social influence to facilitate the violinist’s highly successful and much anticipated London debut in 1831.
+Fane remained one of Paganini’s most prominent English patrons, and his association played a significant role in introducing Paganini’s virtuosity to British audiences.

+Among his compositions are six operas that were composed and privately performed during his duty as Envoy Extraordinary and Minister Plenipotentiary in Florence: